acceleratescience/ai-core-concepts/docs/supervised-learning.md

 ![Feature Extraction](imgs/sup7.png){ align=center }

 In other scenarios, the feature vectors might have hundreds or thousands of dimensions.
+Perhaps you have a sensor measuring many readings, or lengthy gene expression data in a bioinformatics task.
+Still, whether you have a small number of features, or many thousands, the first task is to convert it into numbers that can be input to a machine learning model.

 ## Examples of Supervised Learning